 - Coincidence with one and only one good electron. - Number of active pads greater than 3: the track has to have recorded hits from at least four different readout pads.
-Figure 3.18 shows the distribution of the number of active pads as a function of the total momentum measured in the RTPC for the identified good tracks using 6 GeV electron beam energy. - Positive radius of curvature. - Vertex cut: figure 3.19 shows the z-vertices of the positive-curvature tracks. - Track helix-fit quality: figure 3.20 shows the χ^2 distributions for the positive tracks originating within the RTPC.
-We apply $\chi^2 < 3.5$ to select good 4He tracks. - sdist and edist cuts: figures 3.21 and 3.22 show the sdist and edist distributions, for the positive tracks, originated within the RTPC, and having good χ^2 values. - Z-vertex cut: like for the protons, the RTPC's reconstructed track has to originate from the same electron vertex.
-Figure 3.23 shows the difference between the z of the reconstructed vertices of the electron and the associated RTPC tracks. - Fiducial cuts: to remove the tracks which hit the upstream of the targets holder or are not completely in the detection area.
-Figure 3.24 illustrates the effect of the fiducial cuts in addition to the previous cut, in which azimuthal angle is plotted as a function of polar angle for the tracks in the RTPC before, and after all the cuts. - In this work, due to the wide bands in dEdx distributions, we do not use this quantity to select the recoil 4He nuclei.
-We claim that the kinematic exclusivity cuts, that are presented in chapter 4, are sufficient to select coherent 4He DVCS events.
+Figure 3.18 shows the distribution of the number of active pads as a function of the total momentum measured in the RTPC for the identified good tracks using 6 GeV electron beam energy. - Positive radius of curvature. - Vertex cut: figure 3.19 shows the z-vertices of the positive-curvature tracks. - Track helix-fit quality: figure 3.20 shows the $\chi^2$ distributions for the positive tracks originating within the RTPC.
+We apply $\chi^2 < 3.5$ to select good He tracks. - sdist and edist cuts: figures 3.21 and 3.22 show the sdist and edist distributions, for the positive tracks, originated within the RTPC, and having good $\chi^2$ values. - Z-vertex cut: like for the protons, the RTPC's reconstructed track has to originate from the same electron vertex.
+Figure 3.23 shows the difference between the z of the reconstructed vertices of the electron and the associated RTPC tracks. - Fiducial cuts: Figure 3.24 illustrates the effect of the fiducial cuts we apply on the azimuthal angles. - In this work, due to the wide bands in dEdx distributions, we do not use this quantity to select the recoil He nuclei.
+We claim that the kinematic exclusivity cuts, that are presented in chapter 4, are sufficient to select coherent He DVCS events.
 A systematic check about this question is presented in chapter 4.